 Demonstrable evidence makes the facts of the case against the defendant clearer to a judge or a jury without inflaming their emotions and explains to them how an accident occurred or how severely the plaintiff was injured.

-Demonstrable evidence can also be the facts, charts, diagrams, drawings and other items that support the testimony of a witness to the event.
-Other things included under the term demonstrable evidence would medical illustrations showing the surgery and hardware.
+Demonstrable evidence can also be the facts, charts, diagrams, drawings, and other items that support the testimony of a witness to the event.
+Other things included under the term demonstrable evidence would be medical illustrations showing the surgery and hardware.
 Some lawyers now use Ipads at trial to show pictures and other evidence digitally.

 The Lawyer You Choose Matters